rust-lang/rust/src/doc/reference.md

 brackets, in order to refer to the type-parameterized item.
 In practice, the type-inference system can usually infer such argument types from context.
 There are no general type-parametric types, only type-parametric items.
-That is, Rust has no notion of type abstraction: there are no first-class "forall" types.
+That is, Rust has no notion of type abstraction: there are no higher-ranked (or "forall") types abstracted over other types, though higher-ranked types do exist for lifetimes.

 ### Modules